mhartl/pivotal-github/README.md

     $ git story-pull
     $ git rebase master

-This is essentially equivalent to
+(This is essentially equivalent to

     $ git fetch
     $ git rebase origin/master

-but I don't like having `master` and `origin/master` be different since it forces you to remember to run `git pull` on `master` some time down the line.
+but I don't like having `master` and `origin/master` be different since that means you have to remember to run `git pull` on `master` some time down the line.)

 ### git story-merge